j-lohuis/PGE-CMake/README.md

 # Pixel Game Engine CMake Script

-This is a CMake script to help building with the [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) including a example application.
+This is a CMake script to help build with the [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) including an example application.

 Currently supported platforms are:
 - Linux